-I and a few fellow couchsurfers have been planning this trip for almost a year now.
+I and a few fellow couch surfers have been planning this trip for almost a year now.
 But like books I read when their time comes, the time for this trip was now and probably with people whom I was yet to meet.
 Badami is about 500 km northwest of Bangalore in Bijapur district.
-It was the capital of Chalukyas and would have been at its best in 6th century.
-All the three places Badami, Aihole and Pattadakal tell you the stories through it’s sculptures and temples that have lived through the centuries.
+It was the capital of Chalukyas and would have been at its best in the 6th century.
+All the three places Badami, Aihole, and Pattadakal tell you the stories through its sculptures and temples that have lived through the centuries.

-Badami’s attractions are more or less clustered around the Agastya Teertha Lake. a huge lake which was once supposed to have medicinal powers that could cure skin diseases.
-Though, now they say it can give you the some diseases if you step in.
+The attractions of this place are more or less clustered around the Agastya Teertha Lake.
+A huge lake which was once supposed to have medicinal powers that could cure skin diseases.
+Though, now they say it can give you some diseases if you step in.

-As you go from the main road, on the right hand side of the lake are Badami caves temples.
+As you go from the main road, on the right-hand side of the lake are Badami caves temples.
 Chiseled out of the single huge monolithic rock.
 Reddish brown in color, resembling the color of almonds and hence giving the place its name: Badami.
 There are 4 caves, first three are Hindu caves and the fourth one is a Jain cave.
-First cave is dedicated to Shiva.
-Second and third are dedicated to Vishnu and the fourth one to Jain thirthankaras.
+The first cave is dedicated to Shiva.
+Second and third are dedicated to Vishnu and the fourth one to Jain Thirthankaras.
 There is also an unfinished cave in between the second and third cave which was probably being carved by Buddhists.

 There are many carvings on the walls of all the caves.
-Which give you a peep into the religious and at times social inclinations of the society in times of Chalukya’s.
+Which give you a peep into the religious and at times social inclinations of the society in times of Chalukyas.
 There are unusual poses of Shiva like the one with 18 arms to depict the 81 different dance postures.
-There are various instances of Ardhanarishvara with Shiva and Parvati depicted in single representation.
+And there are various instances of Ardhanarishvara with Shiva and Parvati depicted in a single representation.
 There is a similar depiction of Harihara, which is half Shiva and half Vishnu.
 What is interesting is that besides religious symbols, Gods and Goddesses and stories from the mythology there are quite a few puzzles that have been carved.
-Some of them are still unsolved and some of them have the solutions etched right besides them.
+Some of them are still unsolved and some of them have the solutions etched right beside them.

 On the other side of the lake is the fort that has been built around the 52 natural rocks that lie close to each other separated by narrow ridges.
-The place seems to be used by the film production units a lot.
-There are various temples on the way to the top on this fort.
-At the top you can get a good view of the Badami town and its surroundings.
-Especially when you stand on the watch tower.
+The place seems to be used by film production units a lot.
+There are various temples on the way to the top of this fort.
+At the top, you can get a good view of the town and its surroundings.
+Especially when you stand on the watchtower.

-At the bottom of the hill is the ASI museum where some of the excavated sculptures are kept.
+At the watchtower on the hill is the ASI museum where some of the excavated sculptures are kept.
 I wish there was better documentation available at the museum so that it could have been more informative for people.

 Across the lake is the Bhootnath temple, which gives a very picturesque look through the lake.
 As you reach the temple, you would find that it is actually a small complex containing many temples.
 The main temple is a Shiva temple.
 There is also a Vishnu temple.
 Then there is a huge rock which was probably used by the students or trainee artists to learn the art of carving the stone.
 You can see the unfinished pieces of work and also the probable learning stages.
 There is a path from here that leads to Mahakoota.

 The lake itself is used to wash clothes by the locals now.
-The town of Badami almost lives in between all the old structures.
-From lot of points you can see the past and the present co-existing.
+The town almost lives in between all the old structures.
+From a lot of points, you can see the past and the present co-existing.
 To walk from one side of the lake to another you have to go through the current day labyrinth of the town.
 The tour guides will give you good stories about the place.

-Some modern day sculptures have been put on one side of the lake very recently.
-Which are supposed to depict the life as it used to be, but really takes away the natural beauty of the place.
-They stand no where close to what was left in the place centuries ago.
-And almost look like an eye sore.
+Some modern-day sculptures have been put on one side of the lake very recently.
+Which is supposed to depict the life as it used to be, but really takes away the natural beauty of the place?
+They stand nowhere close to what has left in the place centuries ago.
+And almost look like an eyesore.
 Take a picture of the lake from any side and you will get a beautiful picture with a good backdrop.
 Be aware of monkeys that inhabit the place and jump on you for any food that you may be carrying in your hands.

-Aihole is town about 40 kms from Badami, and you can take an auto or a bus to reach there.
+Aihole is a town about 40 km’s away, and you can take an auto or a bus to reach there.
 There are 3 main complexes in Aihole that you can see.
 Though there are supposed to be more than 100 temples in this town.
 Now this place was supposed to be the training ground for all the artists who would go and write the stories in stone for the future.
 The temples here were probably never worshiped.
-As they were used only as training ground for the learning artists.
+They were used only for the training ground purpose for the learning artists.

 This complex is on the side of the river Malaprabha, and you can see it from the Papanatha temple.
 This complex is a visual treat, and your camera would just love it.